conventional-changelog/conventional-changelog/README.md

 ##### preset

-Type: `string` Possible values: `'angular', 'atom', 'codemirror', 'ember', 'eslint', 'express', 'jquery', 'jscs', 'jshint'`
+Type: `string` Possible values: `'angular', 'atom', 'codemirror', 'custom', 'ember', 'eslint', 'express', 'jquery', 'jscs', 'jshint'`

 It's recommended to use a preset so you don't have to define everything yourself. `options.config` will be set to this value.